EndPointCorp/end-point-blog/2020/09/05/how-to-fully-containerize-a-magento-2.4-installation-with-docker-compose-for-development.html.md

 Here's how that command works:

 - `docker exec -it` is used to run commands inside a container in interactive mode.
-Just what we need here in this case because we're running an interactive CLI which is `mysql`.
+Just what we need here in this case because we're running `mysql`, which is an interactive CLI.
-- `magento-demo-mysql` is the name we gave our container in the run command above.
-Via the `--name magento-demo-mysql` option.
-Here's why it's useful to give names to containers.
-Se we can use them in commands like this.
+- `magento-demo-mysql` is the name we gave our container in the `docker run` command from before via the `--name magento-demo-mysql` option.
+This is why it's useful to give names to containers: so we can use them in commands like this.
 - `mysql -u kevin -p` is the command that's run within the container.
 This is just the usual way of connecting to a MySQL server instance using the `mysql` CLI client.
 We use `kevin` because that's what we set `MYSQL_USER` to when we created our container before.

 After runnung the previous command, the console will ask you for your password.
 We set that to `password` via `MYSQL_PASSWORD` so that's what we need to type in.
 This will eventually result in the `mysql` prompt showing up.
 Run `show databases` to confirm that the `magento_demo` database that we specified via `MYSQL_DATABASE` got created.